 “When the Schuylkill River Greenway Association became the steward & operating entity of the Schuylkill River Greenways NHA, I had another reason for involvement in the organization with my interest in historic preservation as well as the development of trail towns & tourism in the watershed.”

-Plant Manager, Limerick Generating Station, Exelon Generation
+Site Vice President, Limerick Generating Station, Exelon Generation

-Frank is currently the Site Plant Manager at Exelon’s Limerick Generating Station.
+Frank is currently the Site Vice President at Exelon’s Limerick Generating Station.
 He has been with Exelon since 2000 in various leadership positions at both Limerick and Peach Bottom Atomic Power Station.
 A New York City native, Frank is a graduate of the University of Pennsylvania School of Engineering and Applied Sciences and the University of Delaware Masters of Business Administration program.
 He lives with his family in Chester County.

 Frank enjoys serving on the board of Schuylkill River Greenways because the value of a healthy Schuylkill River is obvious, and having an impact on its health and development is personally rewarding.

-Mary S. Timpany
+Mary S. Timpany, Board Member

 Law Clerk – Hon.
 Cyrus P. Dolbin, Schuylkill County Common Pleas